© Kiosea39 | Dreamstime.com

 In an earlier post, we discussed the physiological effects on the body that can occur with long-term stress, anxiety, and depression symptoms.
 To get you started on the road to recovery, we have six tips to conquer stress and anxiety.

-Tip #1: Evaluate your adrenal gland function
+Tip #1: Evaluate your adrenal gland function.

-In reality, there may actually be a biological or chemical reason behind the inability to effectively cope with daily struggles, stressors, and hardships in life.
+In reality, there may actually be a biological or chemical reason behind the inability to conquer stress—to effectively cope with daily struggles, stressors, and hardships in life.
 One such reason could be poor adrenal function or adrenal fatigue.

 Your adrenal glands are your body’s stress fighters.
 They produce the primary stress hormone cortisol, which prepares your body to deal with that extra demanding stressful event, and the next one, and the next one.
 So it’s obvious that if your adrenal glands are not working properly, your body will not have the ability to deal with stress in an effective way.
 And “adrenal fatigue“—suboptimal adrenal function—is quite common in people who suffer from depression.